-That's more than Germany, the world's fourth largest economy, emits in a year.
-It's the equivalent of 211 million fewer cars on the road.
+That’s equivalent to what Germany emits in a year.
+It's like taking 211 million cars off the road.

 Spurring a shift across industries

-Our work with the world's biggest retailer has helped influence hundreds of companies and suppliers, affecting hundreds of thousands of retail products.
+Our work with the world's biggest retailer has helped influence 900 suppliers, affecting 125,000 retail products.

 As we continue to push the boundaries, we're fueling a growing trend toward sustainability as a smart business strategy.

 We'll send regular updates about developments in technology, science and the environment.